omerbsezer/Fast-Docker/LAB01-FirstImageFirstContainer.md

-## App: First Image and First Container
+## LAB-01: First Image and First Container

 This scenario shows how to build an image from Dockerfile, how to run a docker container from this image.